xformation/cms-backend/README.md

 Though we don't use jhipster generated UI , but the UI is much helpful for test purpose.
 So in build process we will mention UI building steps also.
 In production environment , we only build the java services.

-# How to build the application
+# How to build the application - dev environment

 For backend build --
 Simply run the following command